gpylypchuk/Cross-Chain-Arbitrage/README.md

 This project demonstrates a working cross-chain arbitrage strategy between USDC and USDT, starting from Avalanche.
 Profit is measured in USDC on Avalanche.
 The script is written in TypeScript using `viem` and is designed for both dry-run simulation and real execution (with a switch).

-## 🎯 Main Goal

-- Build and demonstrate a working cross-chain arbitrage strategy between USDC and USDT, starting from Avalanche.
-- Profit is measured in USDC on Avalanche.

 ## 🛠️ How the Script Works

 - **Monitors USDC/USDT prices** on Pharaoh (Avalanche) and Shadow (Sonic) concentrated liquidity pools.